andreasabel/inCode/entry/alchemical-groups.md

 > units of exactly one type and fully reacting the result?

-Even though the problem again seems to be written to obscure this fact, we can see that Part 2 is basically describing a *group homomorphism*.
+Even though the problem again seems to be written to obscure this fact, we can see that Part 2 is describing a *group homomorphism*.
 That is, it talks about functions that map
 ![F(26)](https://latex.codecogs.com/png.latex?F%2826%29 "F(26)") (the free group
 on the 26 letters of the alphabet) to
 ![F(25)](https://latex.codecogs.com/png.latex?F%2825%29 "F(25)") (the free group